 Harvesting Cut-and-Come-Again Lettuce

 Time to harvest generally averages between four and six weeks from when you see the first signs of sprouts.
 It all depends on the varieties in the mix, how warm it is, and if other factors are suitable.
-The further you get into spring and summer and the quicker crops will grow outdoors.
+The further you get into spring and summer the quicker crops will grow outdoors.
 The cut and come again lettuce is ready to harvest when the plants are three to six inches in height and look like the leaves you see in bagged salad mixes.

-Grow Baby Salad Greens indoors
+Grow Baby Salad Greens Indoors

-You can grow salad leaves indoors all the year-round, providing you have the light, and you take precautions against fungus gnats.
+You can grow salad leaves indoors all the year-round, providing you have the light and you take precautions against fungus gnats.
 These tiny fly-like insects lay their eggs in compost and their larva burrow into your plants’ roots.
 They seem to appear from nowhere around houseplants, but they come from compost.
 If you want to grow lettuce and baby salad greens indoors, you should either grow hydroponically or sterilize the potting compost first.

 Fill a plastic tub with however much you’re planning on using, then pour boiling water over it.
 Just enough to saturate the compost, not to make it into a slurry.
-The hot water will kill the gnat fly eggs already in the compost and trust me, they’re definitely there.
+The hot water will kill the gnat fly eggs already in the compost, and trust me, they’re definitely there.
 Allow it to cool before potting up your plants or sowing seeds.